Germany

 Provincial official plate.
 THL = Thüringen Land (Thuringia Province).
 1 = legislative body.

 Local official plates.
 W = Wuppertal.
-Local official plates have no serial letters.
-Numbers below 200 are used for administrative district officials.
+Numbers below 200 were used for administrative district officials.

 Diplomatic Plates